 RRSPs share several similarities, though most of these similarities are restricted to the investment portion of a permanent life insurance policy.
-The main similarity is that both offer tax-sheltered (or tax-defferred) growth.
+The main similarity is that both offer tax-sheltered (or tax deferred) growth.

 This arrangement gives you more funds to invest with today, that you would otherwise have had to pay in tax.
-Those funds can then grow at a faster rate than normal rate.
-When you do finally withdraw the funds, you may be payin a lower tax rate than you are today.
-In this case, you’ll be making another saving on top of the accelerated growth.
+Those funds can then grow at a faster rate than the normal rate.
+When you do finally withdraw the funds, you may be paying a lower tax rate than you are today.

-Not that the tax-deffered potential of both permanent life insurance and RRSPs are subject to annual limits.
+Note that the tax-deferred potential of both permanent life insurance and RRSPs are subject to annual limits.

-Anyone paying tax on their earnings can benefit from tax-deffered growth, provided they give their investments time to grow long term.
-However, you will get more from tax-defferal if you are earning more money, and paying a higher amount of tax each year.
+Anyone paying tax on their earnings can benefit from tax-deferred growth, provided they give their investments time to grow long-term.
+However, you will get more from tax deferral if you are earning more money, and paying a higher amount of tax each year.

 If Person B earns just $45,000 a year, their highest tax rate will be around 15%.
 Say they were able to invest $10,000 in their RRSP – they would reduce their taxable income to $35,000.
 This would result in a tax saving of just $1,500.

 Over time, this difference would compound to an even higher amount.
-Despite the equity issue here, the individual takeaway is that it’s a good idea to use any tax-deffered saving offering that you’re able to, in order to maximize your savings for retirement.
+Despite the equity issue here, the takeaway is to use any tax-deferred saving offering that you’re able to, to maximize your savings for retirement.
 Because RRSPs and permanent life insurance have separate annual limits, it’s often a good idea to have both.
-If you can max out your RRSP contributions, permanent life insurance gives you the opportunity to create even more tax-deffered value.
+If you can max out your RRSP contributions, permanent life insurance gives you the opportunity to create even more tax-deferred value.